An installation by Scott Hazard called Hidden Rock #1, outside of Annie Louise Wilkerson, MD Nature Preserve Park

 Example Image: Pimlico Wayfinding by Graham Projects

-The City of Raleigh Department of Transportation is offering a one-year opportunity for an artist-in-residence to work with their Sign Shop.
-The selected artist will design creative wayfinding signs throughout downtown Raleigh, helping visitors navigate between sites, and create family-friendly itineraries and routes.
+The City of Raleigh Department of Transportation has a one-year opportunity for an artist-in-residence to design creative wayfinding signs throughout downtown Raleigh, helping visitors navigate between sites, and create family-friendly itineraries and routes.